Yangff/mvuccu/docs/Reference of mvUCCU.md

   Create a `QmlNode` with code.

+    If Code is illegal,

 * doc(code)

   Create a `QmlDocument` with code

+    If code is illegal, throw an exception.

 * qml(file)

   Create a `QmlDocument` with file

+    If file doesn't exists, throw an exception.

 Constant,